ollls/zio-tls-http/README.md

 # Update history.

-* HttpClient on dev branch ( clients.HttpConnection ) looks stable.
+* HttpClient on dev branch ( clients.HttpConnection ) looks stable ( underflow status gave me hard time, pls look at commit diff on dev).
 Anyone is wellcome to try.
 ( we will need an auth filter ) for Http Client... this happens next year.
 Also, simple mem cache with LRU evictions on ZIO STM: "atomically { Queue, HashMap }" is coming next year.
 We have cool:ResPool[R] already. ( the idea was ported from working production system ).